GrahamDeprecated/Laravel-Core/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Then you can now extend or implement the classes in this package to speed up writing Laravel packages further.
+Once Laravel Core is installed, you can extend or implement the classes in this package to speed up writing Laravel packages further.
+There are no service providers to register.

 ## Updating Your Fork